 Near Ashland in Saunders County, Nebraska — The American Midwest (Upper Plains)

-Erected by Nebraska Department of Roads & Nebraska State Historical Society.
+Erected by Department of Roads and Nebraska State Historical Society.

 Location.
-41° 5.052′ N, 96° 16.526′ W. Marker is near Ashland, Nebraska, in Saunders County.
-Marker is on the Westbound Rest Stop (Interstate 80 at milepost 431), on the right when traveling west.
+41° 0.102′ N, 96° 19.109′ W. Marker is near Ashland, Nebraska, in Saunders County.
+Marker can be reached from Interstate 80 at milepost 425, on the right when traveling east.
+Marker is south of the visitor center in the eastbound rest area.
 Touch for map.
 Marker is in this post office area: Ashland NE 68003, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 23, 2007, by Christopher Light of Valparaiso, Indiana.
-This page has been viewed 2,012 times since then.
-Photo 1. submitted on August 23, 2007, by Christopher Light of Valparaiso, Indiana. • J. J. Prats was the editor who published this page.
+It was originally submitted on October 16, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 460 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on October 16, 2014, by Bill Kirchner of Tucson, Arizona. • Andrew Ruppenstein was the editor who published this page.